cybertraining-dsc/sp21-599-358/project/index.md

 ## 8. Conclusion

-A convincing but not fake conclusion should summarize what the conclusion of the project is.
+The ssd_mobilenet_v1_coco model did not perform as well as it could have because it sometimes classified some objects wrong.
+For example, some pedestrians walking produced shadows which the object detection models perceived as ski's.
+The mean average precision of the model was the lowest of the models trained by the COCO dataset which played a factor in the accuracy of the model.
+This caused issues in the vehicle's detection of its surroundings.
+Overall, the model was good at classifying the main objects it needs to know to drive safely such as pedestrians and other vehicles.
+This project fulfilled its purpose by showcasing that it can use the object detection from the camera feed along with built in collison detector to be able to train a self-driving vehicle in CARLA.

 ## 9. Acknowledgments

 The author if this project would like to thank Harrison Kinsley from the youtube channel SentDex for providing good resources for how to use deep learning using carla and tensorflow.
-The author would also like to thank Dr. Gregor von Laszewski for feedback on this report, and Dr. Geoffrey Fox for sharing his knowledge in Deep Learning and Artificial Intelligence throughout this course taught at Indiana University, Bloomington.
+The author would also like to thank Dr. Gregor von Laszewski for feedback on this report, and Dr. Geoffrey Fox for sharing his knowledge in Deep Learning and Artificial Intelligence throughout this course taught at Indiana University.

 ## 9. References